 You can sell in person with Square or through social media.
 In our opinion, Magento is the best for massive online shops but not suitable for start-ups.

 Firstly, the simplicity and ease of use are the best things about Wix!
 All you have to do is choose an eCommerce plan and an online payment system.
-This one has 500+ professional and beautiful designer-made templates, and it’s highly responsive.
+This one has 500+ professional and beautiful designer-made templates and is highly responsive.

 You can also get your own customized and mobile-friendly domain.
 Besides, changing or editing your website will be much easier with Wix.